Serengeti National Park: Great migration

-The great migration is the world's second longest overland migration.
+The great migration is the world's second longest overland migration, after caribou migration.
 The complete migration route is around 500 mi.
 South of this migration route covers the Ngorongoro Conservation Area where around half a million wildebeest are born between January and March.
 By March, at the beginning of the dry season, roughly 1.5 million wildebeest and 250,000 zebras start to migrate north towards Maasai Mara in Kenya.
 Common eland, plains zebra, and Thomson's gazelle join the wildebeest.
 In April and May, the migrating herds pass through the Western Corridor.
 To get to the Maasai Mara, the herds have to cross the Grumeti and Mara Rivers, where around 3,000 crocodiles lie in wait.
 For every wildebeest captured by the crocodiles, 50 drown.
 When the dry season ends in late October, the migrating herds start to head back south.
 Around 250,000 wildebeests and 30,000 plains zebras die annually from drowning, predation, exhaustion, thirst, or disease.